davidesner/connection-docs/tutorial/branches/tables-in-branch.md

 * TOC
 {:toc}

+In the [previous section](/tutorial/branches/prepare-tables/) you prepared the configurations in production.
+In this section you'll manipulate the configurations, run them and learn about how tables behave in branches.

 **Your task is following:**

 > The amount of 5 top values is too low, it should be top 10.
 Also, you were given access to your company's bitcoin account history and you're tasked with converting the amounts of bitcoin to dolar amounts based on the value of bitcoin on the given day.